Dominic of Prussia

-Dominic of Prussia (Dominikus von Preußen; Dominicus Prutenus; 1382–1461) was a Carthusian monk and ascetical writer.
+Dominic of Prussia (Dominik von Preußen; Dominicus Prutenus; 1382–1461) was a Carthusian monk and ascetical writer.
 He is credited with a popular early form of the Rosary which focused on meditation.

 Life

 Born in Danzig (contemporarily Gdańsk), Prussia.
 According to the account he wrote of himself, his first teacher was the parish priest, a pious Dominican; later he was a student at the University of Krakow where he was noted for his intelligence.
 Falling into bad habits he led a vagabond life until twenty-five years of age, when he reformed through the influence of Adolf of Essen, prior of the Carthusian monastery of St. Alban, near Trier.

 Dominic became a Carthusian, entering the order in 1409.
 His monastic life was one of severe penance and religious fervour and many visions are ascribed to him.
 Among the positions he filled were those of master of novices at Mainz and vicar of the monastery of St. Alban, where he died.
 As an author, Dominic composed seventeen treatises, which have been preserved.